 6. Romance Ghostwriter

 Leaving aside the romance for a second, any kind of ghostwriting is a fascinating job.
-The uncredited writer of novels and other types of book, a ghostwriter is the secret hero or heroine creating content for publishers and other clients.
+The uncredited writer of novels and other types of books, a ghostwriter is the secret hero or heroine creating content for publishers and other clients.
 They often receive a one-time payment for their work (and no royalties for sales), but get to carry around the pride of being behind a great book for years to come.

 Now, when it comes to romance, you’d be surprised at how big this niche is – over nine million romance novels were sold in 2018, the third most popular category after suspense/thriller and general fiction.
 And with the number of sub-niches it has, money can come from pretty much any kind of reader.

-One of the biggest advantages about being a romance ghostwriter is that it requires a lot less research than other ghostwriting.
+One of the biggest advantages of being a romance ghostwriter is that it requires a lot less research than other ghostwriting.
 Non-fiction, sci-fi, fantasy, action and detective stories often demand a level of detail, realism and accuracy which can actually make writing harder and less enjoyable.
 This isn’t necessarily the case with romance, which can be based on personal stories, family tales and simple imaginative creativity.

 Due to the enormous variety of sub-niches, romance ghostwriters don’t really have a set annual salary, but plenty of self-publishers (selling their works on Amazon, for example) boast numbers of anywhere between $10,000 and $20,000 monthly.
 So, consider going into publishing once you’ve gained experience as a ghostwriter.